willcrichton/rust-book/src/ch20-02-multithreaded.md

 sender.
 This will successfully compile.

-Let’s try passing a receiver of the channel into each worker as the thread pool creates the channel.
+Let’s try passing a receiver of the channel into each worker as the thread pool creates the workers.
 We know we want to use the receiver in the thread that the workers spawn, so we’ll reference the `receiver` parameter in the closure.
 The code in Listing 20-17 won’t quite compile yet.